wp-plugins/cardoza-wordpress-poll/readme.txt

 3. Paste the Url in the Answers of 'Add New Image Poll'.
 4. Done

-if you have any queries post it at http://www.vinojcardoza.com/cardoza-wordpress-poll
+if you have any queries post it at http://www.vinojcardoza.com/blog/cardoza-wordpress-poll

 == Change Log ==
+= Version 35.0 =
+* Security vulnerabilities removed.

 = Version 34.06 =
 * Russian translation and security improved.